Isca Greenfield-Sanders: Early life

-Greenfield-Sanders was born in New York City to lawyer, Karin and photographer, Timothy Greenfield-Sanders.
-She grew up in New York City's East Village surrounded by artists, her paternal grandmother is concert pianist and teacher Ruth W. Greenfield, her maternal grandmother is Leider singer, Isca Sanders, her maternal grandfather is painter Joop Sanders, her sister is filmmaker, Liliana Greenfield-Sanders.
+Greenfield-Sanders was born in 1978 in New York City to Karin, a lawyer, and Timothy Greenfield-Sanders, the photographer-filmmaker.
+She grew up in the artist culture of Manhattan's East Village; her paternal grandmother was concert pianist and teacher Ruth W. Greenfield, her maternal grandmother was Leider singer Isca Sanders, her maternal grandfather was the first-generation abstract expressionist painter Joop Sanders, and her sister is filmmaker, Liliana Greenfield-Sanders.